zkcilef/juice-shop-ghas-workshop/_labs/lab7-ec.md

 Your assignment here is to switch to the **[advanced setup](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning)**.
 You can start under the **Settings** --> **Code Security and Analysis** page.

 Your goal is to have a CodeQL workflow committed that successfully scans your code.
 Pay attention to some of the configuration options for the CodeQL scanning action.
-Refer to the documentation for more details.
+Refer to the [documentation](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning) for more details.

-TODO: add link

 ## Summary

-TODO: add content
+In this lab, you have learned how to set up and configure advanced code scanning.
+There is no definitive answer as to whether the default or advanced setup is better.
+The default setup is ideal for quickly configuring CodeQL on repositories without requiring code changes or PR approvals.
+However, the advanced setup offers more customization and flexibility.

 ➡️ Head back to the [labs](README.md) page.